gbastas/avOnset/README.md

 cd src/
 python data_prep_av_bulk.py --pathToStore ../prepdData/extracted_features --pathToURMP {path/to/URMPdataset} --audio_feats melspec -HandROIs -optflow
 ```
 If you don't want to bother with HandROIs (and their optical flow represntation) don't use the last two arguments.
-The script will run a lot faster.
+The script will run a lot faster and the space occupied in the disc will be smaller.

 ## How to run the model (Under Construction))